Have a question? Check out our FAQ section below to get answers to questions people frequently ask about RxSpark.

 The price of many prescription drugs on RxSpark will be less than your co-pay, so even when you have insurance it is always worth checking if paying cash is cheaper.

-RxSpark coupons cannot be used to lower co-pay costs or with insurance.
-However, if the price is cheaper with an RxSpark coupon it may be used instead of prescription insurance.
+RxSpark vouchers cannot be used to lower co-pay costs or with insurance.
+However, if the price is cheaper with an RxSpark voucher it may be used instead of prescription insurance.

 Check your insurance company’s website or policy documents to find out your co-pay and get an accurate idea of your outgoings when using your prescription insurance.